TPLxxA/project/PROCESS.md

 - There is no interactivity between the pie charts and the tables under them: item now highlights corresponding item in pie/table on hover

 # Mon 29:
+To do (maybe, points spawned by peer feedback):
+- Make items/moves correspond to their own color
+- Paragraph introducing the problem
+- Make clear what the bar chart actually does

 Fixed issues:
 - table headers now make sense
 - usage stats in tables now display "%"